 compiled by Richard Ternullo

-Harbor seals and sea otters are seen from Monterey Harbor along rocky coasts to Pt.
+Pacific Harbor Seals and Southern Sea Otters have been observed from Monterey Harbor to Pt.
 Lobos and in Elkhorn Slough.

 Click for March 2003 daily sightings list (corresponding to map above).

 The sightings plotted above were compiled by Richard Ternullo for the period 3/1/03 to 3/31/03.

 Sightings reported by B. Austin, D. Davi, G. Fisher, F/V Donna Kathleen, D. Lemon, N. Lemon, Monterey Bay Whale Watch, S. Munro, H. Neece, L. Oliver, T. Lorenz, R. Ternullo, H. Tiura, J. Williamson, K. Whitaker, and an unknown observer.

 Copyright © 2003 R. Ternullo.
 No reproduction of the map or use of the sightings information is permitted without prior approval.

 Last updated April 27, 2003